Last Updated on August 20, 2022 by DMEditor

-The catch-22 of having a successful business is that it gets increasingly difficult to manage as you acquire more clients, projects and responsibilities.
+The catch-22 of having a successful business is that it gets increasingly difficult to manage as you acquire more clients, projects, and responsibilities.

 What is Monday?

 Formerly called dapulse, Monday’s tagline is, “Simplify the way your team works.”
-After using the tool, I’m not sure “simplify” is the right word, though users who appreciate Monday won’t need a “simple” tool, but instead a capable, customizable and fruitful one – and they’ll get it.
+After using the project management tool, I’m not sure “simplify” is the right word, though users who appreciate Monday won’t need a “simple” tool, but instead a capable, customizable and fruitful one – and they’ll get it.

 Right on the homepage, you enter your work email and then click Create Free Account.

 They send you a six-digit code to your email account in order to unlock the free trial.
 I received the email with the code immediately, then entered it on the page.
 It took me to another signup page that asked for some more info.

 On the next screen, you’re asked to enter information about your team.
 I like that there’s an option for “Only me,” because sometimes solopreneurs aren’t represented in work management tool options.

 There’s yet another page, and I now wish the signup process were quicker.
 I’d almost prefer one or two pages with more questions to fill out than several pages that I have to continually click through.

 Also, the dropdown menu under “What does your team do?” includes a lot of options, like Accounting, Business Development, Design, Project Management tool, etc.

 I’d guess that a business owner with a big team of people would have trouble choosing just one answer since a team usually covers several different aspects of running a business.
 I just opt for “Other” and then write in “Online Marketing,” which is one of the suggestions.